-The areas of the site to be graded should first be cleared of vegetation, undocumented fill, and any loose debris; and debris from clearing should be removed from the site.
+The areas of the site to be graded should first be cleared of vegetation and any loose debris; and debris from clearing should be removed from the site.
 Organic-rich topsoil should then be removed to competent native soils.
-We anticipate that the average depth of topsoil stripping will be about 6 to 12 inches over most of the site, however deeper stripping may be needed in localized areas.
+We anticipate that the average depth of topsoil stripping will be 6 to 12 inches over most of the site.
+Deeper stripping / root picking may be needed in areas that are or were formerly treed.
 The final depth of stripping removal may vary depending on local subsurface conditions and the contractor's methods, and should be determined on the basis of site observations after the initial stripping has been performed.
 Stripped organic soil should be stockpiled only in designated areas or removed from the site and stripping operations should be observed and documented by HGSI.
 Existing subsurface structures (tile drains, old utility lines, septic leach fields, etc.) beneath areas of proposed structures and pavement should be removed and the excavations backfilled with engineered fill.

-Undocumented fill was encountered in HA-6, which was terminated at shallow depth.
-There is potential for old fills to be present on site in other areas beyond our explorations.
+Undocumented fill was encountered in the northeast portion of the Ross Property, in TP-8, TP-9 and TP-10; and HA-3, at depths of about 4.5 to 5 feet bgs.
+There is potential for old fills to be present on site in areas beyond our explorations.
 Where encountered beneath proposed structures, pavements, or other settlement-sensitive improvements, undocumented fill should be removed down to firm inorganic native soils and the removal area backfilled with engineered fill (see below).
 HGSI should observe removal excavations (if any) prior to fill placement to verify that overexcavations are adequate and an appropriate bearing stratum is exposed.